-Pickle Pond is a potential remediation and restoration site in the St. Louis River Area of Concern, created when a rail line was constructed in Superior Bay.
+Pickle Pond is a remediation and restoration site in the St. Louis River Area of Concern, created when a rail line was constructed in Superior Bay.
 Two small rail bridges allow for limited water circulation between the pond and Superior Bay.
 An ecological assessment of Pickle Pond found it supports a number of plants and animals and serves as an important nursery for young fish and a stopover site for migratory birds.
 The pond has been receiving stormwater runoff for decades and contains contamination from industrial and urban sources in its sediment.
 Restoring habitat in Pickle Pond would increase the amount of fish and wildlife habitat in the Area of Concern.

 Mallard Ducks stop at Pickle Pond.
 Click to zoom.

 The Wisconsin Department of Natural Resources is working closely with the U.S. Fish and Wildlife Service (USFWS), City of Superior and the Burlington Northern Santa Fe Railroad to assess the current conditions and restore the site.
-A feasibility study is underway with funding from the USFWS.
+A feasibility study is underway with funding from the Great Lakes Restoration Initiative.
 This feasibility study will fill data gaps and be used to inform the restoration site design.

 The goal of the study is to have the necessary information to design a project that will enhance fish and wildlife habitat, address sediment contamination, and restore a functional wetland to the pond.
 The project plans also to determine what can be done in the watershed to prevent future habitat deterioration.